Polokwane Local Municipality: Controversies

-In October 2024 FF PLUS has opened a case against ghost workers overtime, that costed Polokwane Municipality 200 million Rands.The ANC in Limpopo suspended party member and the whistleblower for allegedly leaking documents of 700 million Rands in irregular tenders.
+In October 2024 FF PLUS has opened a case against ghost workers overtime, that costed Polokwane Municipality 200 million Rands.
+The ANC in Limpopo suspended party member and the whistleblower for allegedly leaking documents of 700 million Rands in irregular tenders.

-Cities and settlements
+Main places

 The municipal spatial pattern reflects that of the historic apartheid city model, characterised by segregated settlement.
 At the centre of the area is the Polokwane economic hub, which comprises the central business district, industrial area, and a range of social services and well-established formal urban areas servicing the more affluent residents of Polokwane.

 Situated on the outskirts in several clusters are less formal settlement areas, which are experiencing enormous influx from rural urban migration trends.
 These areas are in dire need of upgraded services and infrastructure, both social and engineering, and are struggling to cope with the informal influx of more and more people who want access to an improved quality and standard of living.